Konkow does not have words for “a” or “the.”

 But they do have words like “that.”
 They are called demonstratives.

 Looking through the transcriptions of the stories, you can see lots of those words.
 Here are a few from Coyote and the Turtle Girls.
-Let’s just look at two of the common ones for now and see how they interact with nouns.
+Let’s look at just two of the common ones first and see how they interact with plural for non-human nouns.

 So the roots of the demonstratives would be:

 We introduced my in Lesson 5 as the 3rd person pronoun (most often translating as “he” or “she”).
 Adding the -je suffix makes it the demonstrative.

 Ultan calls mỳje a